sreesreejuks/fabric-patterns/README.md

 **🚀 High-Quality Patterns for Fabric**

-This project would provide a collection of **high-quality curated patterns** for [Fabric](https://github.com/danielmiessler/fabric), offering additional choices and inspiration for those who use or develop with Fabric.
+This project would provide a collection of **high-quality curated patterns** for [Fabric](https://github.com/danielmiessler/fabric), offering additional choices and inspiration for Fabric users.

 ## 📖 About

-This repository serves as an **independent collection of patterns** for Fabric:
+This repository serves as an **independent collection of patterns** for Fabric, to:

 - 🌟 Share **unique, personal, and creative patterns**.
-- 🌐 Provide a **broader selection** of patterns for the community.
+- 🌐 Provide a **broader selection** of patterns for the community, modified or renamed version of original Fabric patterns
-- 🧪 Empower users to experiment other patterns.

-This project is **not meant to replace the main Fabric patterns** but to complement it, offering users an **alternative source**.
+This project is **not meant to replace the main Fabric patterns** but to complement it.

 ---

 ## ✨ Features

 - 🎯 **Curated Patterns**: Each pattern is carefully reviewed and tested to ensure quality and relevance.
-- 🤝 **Community-Driven**: Contributions from the community are welcome to enhance the diversity of patterns.
 - 🔗 **Easy Integration**: Patterns are designed to integrate seamlessly with Fabric.
-- 🛡️ **Open Source**: Licensed under an open-source license, ensuring everyone can contribute and benefit.

 ---